-Matthew Houseley has advised clients on the structuring and financing of project financings for over 20 years.
+Matthew Houseley has advised clients on the structuring and financing of project financings for 29 years.
 Matthew is a founding partner of Newbridge Advisors.
 He previously worked for Royal Bank of Canada for 12 years following a 9-year career at Greenwich NatWest and was the Managing Director, Head of RBC’s Social Infrastructure team.

 Matthew has helped to deliver funding for government offices, hospitals, housing, rail, renewables, roads, schools, secure accommodation, universities, waste and water projects.
 Other work has included advising clients on equity disposals and acquisitions, regeneration initiatives, restructurings and capital raisings.